Fall Risk Wristbands: A Clear and Practical Guide to Patient Safety

 What Are Fall Risk Wristbands?

-Fall risk wristbands are color-coded identification bands, worn by patients who are at a higher risk of falling.
-In most cases, these bands are yellow, following the common standard in hospitals and healthcare systems.
+Fall risk wristbands are color-coded identification bands, which are worn by patients who are more susceptible to falling.
+These bands are largely yellow, in most cases, which is the conventional standard at hospitals and health systems.

-For example, a nurse might assist the patient when walking to the bathroom.
-A cleaner may ensure there are no trip hazards in the room.
-A visitor might avoid moving the patient’s chair or bed.
-In every case, the wristband creates instant awareness and prompts preventative action.
+Indicatively, a nurse could help the patient to walk to the bathroom.
+A cleaner can make sure that there are no trip hazards in the room.
+A visitor may not want to touch the chair or bed of the patient.
+The wristband generates immediate awareness and awareness in every case and generates immediate preventative action.

 Why Fall Risk Wristbands Matter